 ● Goal Completion Rate (GCR).
 GCR is a customer feedback metric that measures the number of visitors who have completed, partly completed or failed to complete a specific goal on a website or mobile app.
 This metric is ideal if the user’s goal is to improve online sales funnels as it provides a lot of insight into where customers are and are not successful.

 ● Smileys / Star Ratings.
 These two are typically used for generic page rating, e.g. to measure the usability of a page.
 Alternatively, you can use number ranges, colors bars and even thumbs.

 Need some inspiration?
 Check out this survey marketplace.

 As you might’ve guessed, collecting feedback is actually only part of the process.
 Making sense of this feedback data (in the analysis phase) is just as important as collecting it.

 Ideally the analysis phase involves rapidly sorting feedback and identifying trends such as root causes.
-Considering feedback typically comes in large numbers, dashboard analyses are particularly helpful in the analysis phase.
+Considering feedback typically comes in large numbers, dashboard analyses and interactive heatmap are particularly helpful in the analysis phase.
 Dashboards can help users visualise feedback all in one place, making it easier to identify trends such as an increase in usability on a certain page, a decrease in satisfaction in a certain funnel and more.
 There are also technologies such as text analytics which enable teams to gain insight into the sentiment behind trending feedback topics and really gauge how customers are feeling.

 Once analyzed and insights have been extracted, the next step is to take action.
 Taking action based on feedback not only helps build up loyalty but can also lead to increased conversions.
 By leveraging the insights gained through careful analysis, companies can optimize their websites or apps in a way that provides their users with a much smoother journey.
 To do this properly, it is ideal to have the right action management process in place, enabling you to engage your ‘at-risk’ customers and put them back on the path to success.